redis-developer/trackerNgin/readme.md

 ## How it works
-- There is a flag in the API app setting to sync with RDBMS [Refer install doc](	/install.md)
+- There is a flag in the API app setting to sync with RDBMS.
 - We have following FT indexes for RediSearch

 ###Note the indexes and how they are called